Quantum phase estimation with optimal confidence interval using three control qubits: QPE with an MPS approximation of a DPSS

 The bond dimension of an MPS determines both its representational capacity and its implementation cost, making the selection of an appropriate bond dimension crucial for practical applications.
 We begin by evaluating the fidelity between MPS approximations and target DPSS states across different bond dimensions.
 Fidelity provides a direct mathematical measure of approximation quality.
 The definition of fidelity $\mathcal{F}$ between these two states is

 For calculating the amplitudes of the DPSS, we use the publicly available implementation in SciPy \cite{2020SciPy-NMeth}, which is based on the tridiagonal eigenvector formulation introduced in Ref.~\cite{slepian1978prolate}.
 The MPS is constructed based on the target state as described in Section \ref{prep}.
 This requires fewer classical computational resources than calculating the DPSS state.
-All of these tasks can be completed in less than a minute on a desktop computer for up to 24 qubits.
+All of these tasks can be completed in less than a minute on a desktop computer for up to 24 qubits. \b[More details on classical compute time are provided in Appendix \ref{timeappendix}.]

 To determine the appropriate bond dimension for approximating DPSS states, we calculated the fidelity using Eq.~\eqref{fidelity} for MPS approximations with bond dimension $2, 4, 8$ and $16$.
 The results for bond dimensions $2$ and $4$ are tabulated in Table \ref{tab1}.
 The fidelity increases sharply with bond dimension; for bond dimension $8$ and above, the fidelity is equal to $1$ up to numerical precision for all parameter values evaluated in the table.
 For 5 qubits or less, the MPS with bond dimension 4 also has perfect fidelity, which is due to the fact that an exact representation of any 5 qubit state is possible with bond dimension 4.
 Beyond that, when restricted to powers of two, the dimension of the state has almost no impact on the fidelity of the approximation.